GoogleChrome/web.dev/content/secure/security-not-scary/index.md

 (sometimes called a **security bug**) is a type of bug that could be used for abuse.

-Bugs are common in the day to day activities as a developer.
+Bugs are common in the day to day activities of a developer.
 Which means, vulnerabilities are also frequently introduced into applications.
 What's important is that you are aware of common vulnerabilities in order to mitigate them as much as you can.
 It is just like minimizing other bugs by